codeMAHDI/interview_prep./lib/DOC.md

--vs code(Code editor)- no dev tools
+1. vs code(Code editor)- no dev tools
--Intellij IDEA(" + IDE(Dev tool available))
+2. Intellij IDEA(" + IDE(Dev tool available))
--Jetbens are famous for IDE Development.
+3. Jetbens are famous for IDE Development.
--Flutter is a framework(Building) and Dart(Build bananor jonno materials gula) is programming language.
+4. Flutter is a framework(Building) and Dart(Build bananor jonno materials gula) is programming language.

 # SDK